dovvnloading/Autonomous-AI-Web-Search-Assistant/README.md

 1.  **Python:** Ensure you have Python 3.10 or newer installed.
 2.  **Ollama:** You must have [Ollama](https://ollama.com/) installed and running on your system.
 3.  **Required Ollama Models:** The application relies on specific models for its agentic stack.
-Pull them using the following commands in your terminal. **Note:** The application can run effectively on a single GPU with ~16GB of VRAM (e.g., RTX 3090).
+Pull them using the following commands in your terminal. **Note:** The application can run effectively on a single GPU with ~12GB of VRAM (e.g., GEFORE RTX 3060).

     ```bash
     # For main synthesis and high-powered agents